 - Short- and long-term financial obligations

 - Expected future earned and unearned income

 - Pending asset purchases

-- Taking full advantage of beneficial tax-law provisions.
+- Take full advantage of beneficial tax-law provisions,

-- Utilizing all appropriate tax breaks available under the Internal Revenue Code.
+- Take advantage of all tax breaks available under the Internal Revenue Code.

 The Importance of a Tax Planning Strategy